Creating Buffers

 Commands that take paths generally accept both relative and absolute paths.

-The commands summarized above each perform similar tasks, but the :read command offers and extra bit of functionality that can be useful in some situations: in addition to accepting a path as an argument, :read can also insert the output of shell commands into the current buffer.
+The commands summarized above each perform similar tasks, but the :read command offers an extra bit of functionality that can be useful in some situations: in addition to accepting a path as an argument, :read can also insert the output of shell commands into the current buffer.
 For example, to insert the current time into Vim one might execute:

 :read !date '%T'